Lifestyle Changes to Improve Fertility

 Moderate exercise (up to one hour) can reduce the risk of infertility, and improve sperm quality.
 Poor sperm quality can cause miscarriages.
 Exercise of less than 15 min can increase the risk of infertility.
 Extreme exercise can cause infertility.
 How you exercise can also impact your success with IVF.

-Studies show that smoking increases your chance for infertility by 13%.
+Studies show that smoking increases your chance of infertility by 13%.
 Smoking can extend the time it takes to conceive.
 Smoking also increases your risk for a miscarriage and can cause birth defects

 Alcohol can impact both female and male fertility, affecting conception and implantation.
 There is no safe dose of alcohol.